Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdk-middleware.md

 ### Usage

-Add middleware to Ampli via `amplitude.addEventMiddleware()`.
+Add middleware to Amplitude via `amplitude.addEventMiddleware()`.
 You can add as many middleware as you like.
 Each middleware runs in the order in which it's added.

 ```js
 amplitude.addEventMiddleware(yourMiddleware());